-Figure 4.33b (Knight, 2016, p.
+The above figure on the right (Knight, 2016, p.
 906) illustrates another method to represent an AC emf.
-This representation is termed phasor.
+This representation is termed “phasor”.
 It consists of a vector of constant magnitude equal to the peak emf having an origin coincident with the origin of a direct 2D orthonormal reference frame.
 This vector rotates counterclockwise (ccw) at a constant angular speed , hence the phase angle between the vector and the horizontal is t.
 The instantaneous alternating emf is found on this graphic through the horizontal projection of the phasor.

-Resistor circuit
+Resistor Circuit

-Figure 4.34a (Knight, 2016, p.
-907) depicts an AC circuit involving solely a resistor.
+The figure below on the left (Knight, 2016, p.
+907) depicts an AC circuit with just a resistor.